Wildlander-mod/Support/Docs/FAQ.md

 ## My vision is all Blurry/Messed up!

-This can happen if you eat too many alchemy ingredients too quickly.
+ 1) This can happen if you eat too many alchemy ingredients too quickly.
 Find and eat a Nirnroot to remove the effect.
+ 2) Check you active effects, you might have picked up a disease and require a potion of cleansing.

 ---

-## The screen randomly went dark shortly after I entered &lt;insert name here>.
+## The screen randomly went dark shortly after I entered &lt;insert name here &gt;.

 This is caused by Darker Dungeons.
 If you would like to disable this option, open up Darker Dungeons MCM > General Configuration > _untick_ Do Fadeout On Dungeon Entry.